albertomh/DepositDuck-api/README.md

 ### Dependables

 Callables for use with FastAPI's dependency injection system are made available in the `dependables` module.
+These include:

-These include utilities to access the `structlog` logger, a configured settings object, a database session factory and a Jinja fragments context.
+- utilities to access the `structlog` logger
+- a configured settings object
+- a database session factory
+- a Jinja fragments context.
+Jinja environment config, such as extensions, must be set here.

 Packages may contain domain-specific dependables, such as the `auth.dependables` module.